ReScience/ReScience-submission/article/Larisch-2018.md

 \label{Fig_stab}
 \end{figure}

-In the published Matlab source code, they demonstrated the emergent of stable weights.
+In the previously published Matlab source code, was the emergence of stable weights demonstrated.
-Therefore, they presented a one dimensional input with 500 input values.
+They presented a one dimensional input with 500 input values.
 At every time step, a subset of near to each other lying neurons are active.
 The emergent stable weights are shown in \textbf{Fig. \ref{Fig_stab}, right}.
-After 500 epochs, a spatial related subset of weights increased to the maximum and the other weight values decrease down to zero.
+After 500 epochs, a spatially related subset of weights increased to the maximum and the other weight values decrease down to zero.
 This leads to a specific selectivity for the postsynaptic neuron.

-The emergent of a cluster of strong synaptic weights can be interpreted as a receptive fields, what defines the selectivity of the neuron.
+The emergence of a cluster of strong synaptic weights can be interpreted as a receptive fields, that defines the selectivity of the neuron.
-Therefore, @Clopath2010 demonstrated the appearance of receptive fields, similar to them of receptive fields in the primary visual cortex (V1).
+Therefore, @Clopath2010 demonstrated the appearance of receptive fields, similar to the receptive fields in the primary visual cortex (V1).
 To reproduce that, one postsynaptic neuron receives input from $512$ presynaptic neurons, as described in the original publication.
-Every presynaptic neuron corresponds to one pixel of the $16 \times 16$ pixel input, divided in an ON-part for the positive and and OFF-part for the negative values.
+Every presynaptic neuron corresponds to one pixel of the $16 \times 16$ pixel input, divided in an ON-part for the positive and and OFF-part for the negative values ($16 \times 16 \times 2 = 512$).
-The $200000$ presented patches are cut out randomly of ten natural scenes [@Olshausen1996], and each patch presented for $200 ms$.
+The $200000$ presented patches are randomly cut out of ten natural scenes [@Olshausen1996], and each patch is presented for $200 ms$.
 The emergent receptive fields are shown in \textbf{Fig. \ref{Fig_stab}, left}.

 # Conclusion

-Our reimplementation of voltage based STDP learning rule from @Clopath2010 is able to reproduce the experimental data and the emergent connectivity structures proposed in the original paper as well as the emergent of orientation selective receptive fields, like them in the primary visual cortex.
+Our reimplementation of voltage based STDP learning rule from @Clopath2010 is able to reproduce the experimental data and the emergence connectivity structures proposed in the original paper as well as the emergent of orientation selective receptive fields, like those in the primary visual cortex.
-In comparison to the graphs in the original publication, the here presented reimplementation shows some little differences in the curve shapes in the
+In comparison to the graphs in the original publication, the here presented reimplementation shows little differences in the curve shapes in the
 STDP window (\textbf{Fig. \ref{Fig_exp}, middle}), the weight change as a function of the pair-repetition frequency (\textbf{Fig. \ref{Fig_exp}, left}) and for the weight change as a function of the burst frequency of the postsynaptic neuron (\textbf{Fig. \ref{Fig_burst}, upper right}).
 However, the curves show the same tendency as in the original publication.